4R3B3LatH34R7/Choropleth-Map-of-Myanmar/README.md

 #### 1.SRDTTS
 Currently, this window can be called up called up using the shortcut key F12.</br>
 Main function: is to list all 330 townships under their own respective Districts under each State/Division in Myanmar.</br>
-Other functions: will be explained under the explanation for each control.
+Other functions: will be explained under the explanation for each control.</br>
 ![SRDTTS](images/SRDTTS.png)</br>
-List of Controls:
+List of Controls:</br>
-1.ListView
+1.ListView</br>
 ![ListView](images/LV_SRDTTS.png)</br>